-- Platform-authentication using an AIK and other KEKs as needed - Platform attestation using TPM PCRs and measurement log entries. - Platform identity registration of AIK using the TPM EK. - Platform monitoring protocol for reporting the presence of the platform integrity agents
+- Platform-Authentication using an AIK and other KEKs as needed. - Platform attestation using TPM PCRs and Integrity Measurement Log entries. - Platform identity registration of AIK using the TPM EK. - Platform monitoring protocol for reporting the presence of the platform integrity agents